-Becks Ferry continues her epic climbing year by attempting K2 this summer.
+Becks Ferry continued her epic climbing year by attempting K2 this summer.

-We shall follow her progress here with these updates…
+We followed her progress here with these updates…

 “It’s been a good few days now since we returned from the summit of K2.
 I’m still not entirely sure where and how to start this post or to articulate just how I feel right now.
 Perhaps though the most fitting start is to pay tribute and respect to the British women who have gone before me and summited this monumental mountain.
 Although both Julie Tullis and Alison Hargreaves were leagues ahead of me in climbing capability and experience , I’d like to think and hope that we share the same passions , convictions and spirit.